hyperledger/besu-docs/docs/Concepts/Plugins.md

 # Plugins

 You can extend Hyperledger Besu functionality by building Java plugins.
-The Plugin API allows you to take data from any Besu network, public or permissioned, and feed it into an application or system.
+Use the Plugin API to take data from any Besu network, public or permissioned, and feed it into an application or system.

-For example, a plugin can add additional monitoring functionality or stream event data to a third-party application.
+For example, create a plugin to add additional monitoring functionality or stream event data to a third-party application.
 The API exposes data about the following components:

 * Blocks